-a master scribe instructing a handful of students; most likely, many were taught by private masters.
+8When speaking of a "school" in the Old Babylonian context we should be aware that we only know it from textual evidence.
+No schoolroom has been identified by archaeologists (what was once believed to be school rooms has turned out to be for instance store rooms).
+We therefore do not know whether the scribes were taught in palace or temple schools or in the private homes of a master scribe instructing a handful of students; most likely, many were taught by private masters.
 The great number of quasi-identical copies of the table of reciprocals that were prepared in order to be learned by heart show, however, that future scribes were not (or not solely) taught as apprentices of a working scribe but according to a precisely defined curriculum; this is also shown by other sources.

-&lt;sup>9 It may seem strange that the multiplication of IGI 4 by 30 is done by "raising".
+9It may seem strange that the multiplication of IGI 4 by 30 is done by "raising."
 Is this not a multiplication of a number by a number?
-Not necessarily, according the expression used in the texts when IGI 4 has to be found: they "detach" it, The idea is thus a splitting into 4 equal parts, one of which is detached.
-It seems that what was originally split (when the place-value system was constructed) was a length - namely 1' [NINDAN], not 1 [NINDAN].
+Not necessarily, according the expression used in the texts when IGI 4 has to be found: they "detach" it.
+The idea is thus a splitting into 4 equal parts, one of which is detached.
+It seems that what was originally split (when the place-value system was constructed) was a length-namely 1' [NINDAN], not 1 [NINDAN].
 This Ur-III understanding had certainly been left behind; but the terminological habit had survived.